E Interview preparation academy E Answering interview questions E Answering Why Are You Looking for a New Job?

 How to Answer “Why Are You Looking for A New Job”

-When you’re interviewed for a job, the interviewer is likely to ask why you’re looking for a career change.
+When you’re interviewing for a job, the interviewer is likely to ask why you’re looking for a career change.
 This may seem like a straightforward question.
-However, it can be a tricky one to answer, especially if your circumstances are not rosy.
+However, it can be tricky to answer, especially if your circumstances are not rosy.
 Regardless of your reason, it is essential to frame your answer in a way that reflects positively on you.

-Failing to provide a good response may create a wrong impression that you are unprofessional or uncommitted, which can hurt your chances of landing your dream job.
+Failing to provide a good response may create the wrong impression that you are unprofessional or uncommitted, which can hurt your chances of landing your dream job.
 However, crafting a convincing answer is easier said than done for some job seekers.
-If you’re one of them, keep reading as we will discuss some tips to help you answer, “Why are you looking for a new job?” like a pro.
+If you’re one of them, keep reading as we dig deep into how to answer, “Why are you looking for a new job?”

-Your response will give the interviewers a better understanding of how you will fit in the organization and help them decide whether they should hire you or not.
 In some cases, the interviewer may phrase the question slightly differently.
 However, the underlying message remains the same.
-Here are alternative questions employers may ask.
+Here are alternative questions employers may ask:

 • What prompted you to apply to this position?